bennyhuo/KotlinBlogTranslation/original/First glimpse of Kotlin 1.1 Coroutines, Type aliases and more.md

 <p></p>
 {% endraw %}

 it won’t do us much good, because `Length` can be freely assigned to `Weight` and vice versa.
 In fact, they can both be assigned to and from a regular `Double`.
-We understand the importance of such use cases, and are planning to cover them in the future, most likely through <em>value classes</em>, but that’s another story.
+We understand the importance of such use cases, and are planning to cover them in the future, most likely through *value classes*, but that’s another story.
 For now we only have type aliases.
 Read more and comment [here](https://github.com/Kotlin/KEEP/issues/4) .
 ## Bound callable references

 In Kotlin 1.0 one can obtain a reference to a function (or property) like this: `String::length`, i.e. using a name of the containing class.
-In 1.1 we are adding <em>bound references</em>: i.e. we’ll be able to say `mystr::length` where `mystr` is a variable (or any other expression).
+In 1.1 we are adding *bound references*: i.e. we’ll be able to say `mystr::length` where `mystr` is a variable (or any other expression).
 Such references are bound to their receiver, and thus are a special case of partial function application (that we are not supporting in the general case, at least for now).
 Read more and comment [here](https://github.com/Kotlin/KEEP/issues/5) .
 ## Local delegated properties & Inline properties